kamil-kw/kamil_cv_1st_project/README.md

 ### First time visitors:

-* 1st time Visitors who wants to know more about my background and work history;
+* 1st time Visitors who want to know more about my background and work history;
 * 1st time Visitors who search for work candidates;
 * 1st time Visitors who search for developers to work with.